 A brief overview of IEC

-- Learn more about the Working Holiday permit
+- The Working Holiday permit

-- Learn more about the Young Professionals permit
+- The Young Professionals permit

-- Learn more about the International Co-op (Internship) permit.
+- The International Co-op (Internship) permit.

 FAQs

 You will need a valid passport to apply.
-If you don’t yet have a passport or if your passport is about to expire, hurry up and apply for your passport now!
+If you don’t yet have a passport or if your passport is about to expire, hurry and apply for your passport now!

 The first draw took place on 13 January 2025.
 The last draw happened on 20 October 2025.